George Horton: Personal life

 In 1909, Horton married Catherine Sakopoulos and they had one daughter, Nancy Horton.
+An Inspector of the Smyrna Consulate in 1912 found Horton to be a sensitive man and an easy-going old-school intellectual bohemian.

 Horton died on June 5, 1942, after returning from Budapest on the Drottningholm.
 He was buried at Oak Hill Cemetery in Washington, D.C.